vitabaks/postgresql_cluster/README.md

 </p></details>

-## Scaling: add new haproxy balancer node
+Add new haproxy balancer node
 <details><summary>Click here to expand...</summary><p>

 Use the `add_balancer.yml` playbook for this.